Power Ring (character): First Lantern

-The Power Ring Corps was created on Earth-3 when Volthoom was traveling from Earth-15 to various other Earths within the Multiverse to seek a way to save his home.
+The Power Ring was created on Earth-3 when Volthoom was traveling from Earth-15 to various other Earths within the Multiverse to seek a way to save his home.
 On Earth-3 he encountered the wizard Mordru, who fused a piece of Volthoom's soul to create the power ring.
 Volthoom described that they had a dispute and left.
 It is revealed later that the ring was created out of all the cruelty and hatred within Volthoom as he claims that for thousands of years his only pleasure was to watch those who attempted to wield the ring fail and die.
 The ring would then seek out the fearful, lead them to death and swallow their souls.
 Being chosen to be a Power Ring is considered a curse.
 The ring remained in Earth-3 until the "Forever Evil" storyline.

 Abin Sur (Earth-3)

 Abin Sur was the most recent unwilling bearer of the Ring of Volthoom.
 He is weak-willed and cowardly as opposed to his heroic counterpart Abin Sur of Earth-One, who was strong-willed and brave.
 He begs Harold to take the ring by promising it will make him powerful and is shown to be joyous once Harold does, claiming himself to be finally free.
 However, he dies shortly after this from the injuries sustained from his crash, finally being freed only to meet his bitter end.
 Abin Sur has shown to have suffered adverse physical effects from the ring far worse than any other user ever displayed.
-His entire body has been destroyed due to his bearing the ring for a long period of time.
+His entire body is destroyed due to his bearing the ring for a long period of time.